Clint-Mathews/GO-BOOKSTORE/README.md

 # GO-BOOKSTORE

-Go bookstore is a Go CRUD app using Postgres and gorilla mux.
+Go bookstore is a Go CRUD API service using Postgres and gorilla mux.

 ## TO RUN/BUILD APP